nestjs/docs.nestjs.com/content/graphql/complexity.md

 Query complexity allows you to define how complex certain fields are, and to restrict queries with a **maximum complexity**.
 The idea is to define how complex each field is by using a simple number.
 A common default is to give each field a complexity of `1`.
 In addition, the complexity calculation of a GraphQL query can be customized with so-called complexity estimators.
 A complexity estimator is a simple function that calculates the complexity for a field.
 You can add any number of complexity estimators to the rule, which are then executed one after another.
 The first estimator that returns a numeric complexity value determines the complexity for that field.

 The `@nestjs/graphql` package integrates very well with tools like [graphql-query-complexity](https://github.com/slicknode/graphql-query-complexity) that provides a cost analysis-based solution.
-With this library, you can simply reject complex queries to your GraphQL server.
+With this library, you can reject queries to your GraphQL server that are deemed too costly to execute.

 #### Installation